ACF Fiorentina

 Bankruptcy

 All was not lost, however.
 After the club's bankruptcy, another one was created in its stead – Fiorentina Viola.
-The new club was forced to start competing from Serie C2, but still managed to return to the top flight on record-time.
-First after skipping C1 by stepping directly from Serie C2 to Serie B, which was possibly due to an expansion of Serie B from 20 to 24 teams.
+The new club was forced to start competing from Serie C2, but still managed to return to the top flight in record-time.
+First, by skipping C1 by stepping directly from Serie C2 to Serie B, which was partly possibly due to an expansion of Serie B from 20 to 24 teams.
 After beating Perugia in the playoff, Fiorentina was back in Serie A for the 2004-05 season.
+Along the way, they re-bought the name rights and went back to being named ACF Fiorentina.

 Logo